kvesel/elfbrk/README.md

 ## Output format

 All output uses a pipe-bordered style (`|  ...`).
-The ELF header dump is always printed at the end of every run. `Total Slack Space` reflects bytes counted by `--slack-count` if that flag was passed.
+The ELF header dump is always printed at the end of every run reflecting the current on-disk state.
+A slack summary block is appended when `--slack-count` is passed.

 ---